shingoxx222/nurbs_rendering_engine/README.md

 ## Introduction
 This is a rendering engine especially aimed for Non-Uniform Rational B-Spline data.
-The project is adapted from the master thesis[thesis.pdf] of Xin Xu.
+The project is adapted from the [master thesis](thesis.pdf) of Xin Xu.

 ## Environment Setup
 1. `sudo apt install cmake`